jwrhee007/kokoa-clone-jwrhee/README.md

 Hopefully code kit is provided by Nomad Coders, but since it did not work, I just created an account and used my source kit.

 Finally, remember, script always goes last.

+## Signup Screen part two

+All the resources for the status bar is prepared.
+Now all the rest of the screen elements need to be put in HTML.
+Styles of the screen does not need to be considered for now, as we are currently building the skeleton of the architecture.

+**[Welcome to Kokoa Clone]** part uses header `<h></h>`, **[If you~]** part uses paragraph `<p></p>`, and **[login form]** uses `input type="text"` for Email and password part and `input type="submit"` for Log In and Sign Up part. **[Find Kokoa Account or Password]** uses the link `<a href="#"></a>`

+## Status Bar CSS

+Under the `<head>`, put in `link:css` and press Enter.
+It will automatically put in `<link rel="stylesheet" href="style.css">`, the code we need to bring the styles from CSS file.
+You need to adjust it appropriately.

+By using `display:flex` we put status bar in one line, and `justify-content: space-between` to put status bar components on the position.

+To adjust the font, you can use `font-family` but since it imports the file, if you put too much font in it your website may become heavier.

+However, the layout, especially the position of time, is not beautiful since it is not on the exact center.
+To achieve consistent appearance, CSS hack (which is one of the coding technique) is used.